How To Get Aged Care Work Experience

 Make the first impression a GOOD impression!

-- • What other jobs have you worked?
+- What other jobs have you worked?

-- • Where do you see yourself professionally in five years?
+- Where do you see yourself professionally in five years?

 You can find a huge list in our Interview Tips and Questions for Aged Care Jobs.

-If at first you don’t succeed, try, try again!
+If at first, you don’t succeed, try again!

-If you get rejected it can hurt – but remember, it’s a numbers game.
-If you approach enough facilities, are polite and show interest, eventually you’ll be the right person, in the right place, at the right time.
+Rejections can hurt – but remember, applying for placement is a numbers game.
+If you approach enough elderly centres, and if you politely show interest, eventually you’ll be the right person, in the right place, at the right time.

 Sell yourself (in a good way!)

 Make sure you multiply and diversify your adverts across many sites to maximise your exposure.
 Keep copies of everything you post so that you can quickly repost it when you need to.
 Don’t be afraid to highlight your qualities!

 If you need more information about the course, be sure to check out the Cert III in Aged Care page!